Suad Sahiti: Rabotnički

 On 2 September 2014, Sahiti signed a two-year contract with Macedonian First League club Rabotnički.
 On 5 October 2014, he made his debut in a 1–2 away win against Metalurg Skopje after coming on as a substitute in the 77th minute in place of Marjan Altiparmakovski.
 On 23 July 2015, Sahiti scored his first goal for Rabotnički in his 18th appearance for the club in a 2–0 home win over the Latvian side Jelgava in 2015–16 UEFA Europa League second qualifying round.

 Skënderbeu Korçë

 On 28 August 2017, Sahiti signed a three-year contract with Kategoria Superiore club Skënderbeu Korçë, to replace the departed Liridon Latifi as the second choice.
 His debut with Skënderbeu Korçë came nine days later in the 2017–18 Albanian Cup first round against Adriatiku Mamurras after being named in the starting line-up.

 AEL

-On 3 July 2018, Sahiti signed a three-year contract with Superleague Greece club AEL.
-On 25 August 2018, he made his debut in a 0–1 away win against Apollon Smyrni after being named in the starting line-up.
+On 3 July 2018, Sahiti signed a three-year contract with Super League Greece club AEL.
+On 25 August 2018, he made his debut in a 0–1 away win against Apollon Smyrnis after being named in the starting line-up.
 On 29 January 2019, Sahiti disconnected the contract with AEL due to accumulation of financial arrears against him.